(1961-)

 By the 1980s, the New Romantic Movement had emerged in the U.K. Followers of the New Romantic period, influenced heavily by artists such as David Bowie, often dressed in grand caricatures of the 19th century English Romantic period.
 This included exaggerated upscale hairstyles and fashion statements.
 Men typically wore androgynous clothing and makeup, such as eyeliner.

-READ More: Woodrow Wilson
+READ More: Edward Snowden

 The style became a calling card for George, whose flamboyance fit their beliefs perfectly.
 The attention the New Romantics attracted inevitably created many new headlines for the press.
 It wasn’t long before George was giving interviews based purely on his appearance.